pousse-cafe/pousse-cafe.github.io/documentation.md

     public class AppConfiguration {

         @Bean
-        public Runtime pousseCafeRuntime() {
-            BoundedContext boundedContext = MyBoundedContext.configure()
-                .defineAndImplementDefault()
+        public Bundles bundles(
+                Messaging messaging,
+                Storage storage) {
+            MessagingAndStorage messagingAndStorage = new MessagingAndStorage(messaging, storage);
+            return new Bundles.Builder()
+                .withBundle(MyModule.configure().defineThenImplement().messagingAndStorage(messagingAndStorage).build())
                 .build();
-            Runtime runtime = new Runtime.Builder()
-                .withBoundedContexts(boundedContext)
-                .build();
-            runtime.start();
-            return runtime;
         }
     }

-The `poussecafe.spring` package needs to be added to the component scan to build the bridge between Pousse-Café's Runtime and Spring's application context (an dependency to ``pousse-cafe-spring`` needs to be added to your project).
+The `poussecafe.spring` package needs to be added to the component scan to build the bridge between Pousse-Café's Runtime and Spring's application context (a dependency to ``pousse-cafe-spring`` needs to be added to your project).
-Basically, this will enable the injection of Pousse-Café services as Spring beans and allow the injection of Spring beans in Pousse-Café services.
+This will enable the injection of Pousse-Café services as Spring beans and allow the injection of Spring beans in Pousse-Café services.

 Note that the latter is not recommended as you would be bringing non-domain elements inside of your domain logic.

+A Pousse-Café Runtime will be automatically instantiated with configured bundles and started once Spring context is ready.

 After that, you can access Domain Processes and Repositories directly from Spring components.

-Below an example of a Spring Web controller allowing to submit commands to a Domain Process command via a REST resource:
+Below an example of a Spring Web controller allowing to submit commands to the Runtime via a REST resource:

     @RestController
     public class RestResource {